Bogatynia: History

 The settlement of Richnow (modern German: Reichenau, i.e. 'rich vale') in the historical region of Upper Lusatia was first mentioned in a 1262 deed, then a possession of Cistercian St. Marienthal Abbey near Ostritz.
 It prospered from its location on an important trade route connecting Dresden, residence of the Meissen margraves, with Świdnica in Silesia.
-Initially a possession of the Kingdom of Bohemia, it passed to the Duchy of Jawor of fragmented Poland in 1319, again to Bohemia in 1346, to the Kingdom of Hungary in 1469, again to Bohemia in 1490, and to the Saxon Electorate by the 1635 Peace of Prague.
+Also in 1262, the castle in the present-day district of Trzciniec was first mentioned.
+Initially a part of the Kingdom of Bohemia, the settlements passed to the Duchy of Jawor of fragmented Poland in 1319, again to Bohemia in 1346, to the Kingdom of Hungary in 1469, again to Bohemia in 1490, and to the Saxon Electorate by the 1635 Peace of Prague.
 From 1697 to 1763 it was also ruled by Kings of Poland in personal union.
+The castle, which served as a hideout for robbers, was destroyed in 1399 by the forces of the Lusatian League.

 The settlement suffered during the Hussite Wars (1425–1430) and Thirty Years' War (1618–1648).
 During the Great Northern War it was plundered by Swedish troops.
 Many inhabitants died in the War of the Polish Succession, fighting on the side of Augustus III of Poland.
 During the Seven Years' War, the occupying Austrian and Prussian armies imposed contributions on the inhabitants, confiscated food and even pillaged the village.
 In 1813, during the Napoleonic Wars and Polish national liberation fights, joint Polish-French forces commanded by Prince Józef Poniatowski were stationed in the village and later also Russian troops marched through the village.
 As Saxony had sided with the French Empire during the Napoleonic Wars, it had to cede the northeastern part of Upper Lusatia to Prussia according to the Final Act of the 1815 Vienna Congress.
 After the new border had been drawn, the village was the only possession east of the Neisse River that remained within Saxony.
-From 1871 to 1945 it was part of Germany.
+From 1871 to 1945, it was part of the German Empire.
 In the interbellum the settlement suffered economically from inflation and the Great Depression.
-Spared from damage during World War II, with the implementation of the Oder-Neisse line according to the post-war Potsdam Agreement, it passed to Poland and was granted a city charter.
-It is therefore the only municipality in Poland which until 1945 had not been part of Prussia (but of the Free State of Saxony).
-From 1945 to 1947 the town was renamed Rychwald followed by the current name.